CDK8S simple deployment

 Deployment

-- Define your mongo_url :
+- Define your mongo url:

-bash export ORBITS_DB__MONGO__URL=your-mongo-url
+export ORBITS_DB__MONGO__URL=your-mongo-url

-- Deploy Cdk8s basic stack :
+- Deploy Cdk8s basic stack with the CLI:

 This command will: